 Making is creating order and --disorder-- patterns and --new patterns--on the materials around us.
 These patterns, textures, forms are the ways we try to understand who we are and how and why we are changing.
 Making is as fundamental as breathing.
 Making is both an in-breath and an outbreath. doing and undoing.
 It's a process, a practice, not an end in itself.
 It is a way to explore the less obvious, less accessible parts of ourselves.
 We can make our way into the unconscious.
 We can develop objects and tools to help us know better the fleeting, shadowy, elusive parts of ourselves which nonetheless carry great power over our actions.
 As my teacher Al once said, "As above, so Below.
 Those objects are the R&D of our daily life.
 Make more!"

 Imaginal Artifacts are objects which resemble tools, furniture, art, but perform ambiguous and changing functions.
 They are the work of the bricoleur, that imaginal artisan who senses that certain objects are looking to get into the material world to do their work.
 He helps that process by finding the materials and the forms for that to happen.
 The objects are familiar and strange; precious and common; fragile and durable; timeless and ephemeral.
 Dan has been making such objects for years.
 They were misnamed "sculpture".
-He is currently concentrating four forms:
+He is currently exploring five forms:

-ANIMA.
 Since 2004, Dan has been collecting pieces of water-worn bark from the banks of the Hudson River.
 Working with the natural patina and textures of the bark, he carves away to reveal human-like features.

-In keeping with my interest in Surrealism, I have filled a machine with do-dads.
+In keeping with my interest in Surrealism, I have filled a one with do-dads.
 For a quarter, you get between 10 and 16 of them.
 It's a form of working with accident and chance...

 TRY IT...
 EXERCISES